meshula/LabRender/README.md

 ## Building

+LabRender requires GLEW.

-LabRender has a few prerequisite libraries.
-The LabRender library itself requires GLEW.
+The LabModelLoader library requires GLEW and Assimp.

-The example program also requires GLFW and Assimp.
-Assimp in turn requires zlib.
+The example program also requires GLFW, LabRender, and LabModelLoader.

 At the moment, the cmake scripts assume that they are installed in a directory named local, where local is a sister directory to the LabRender directory.
 That